Skip to main content

 • Targeted genetic testing, only if you want it.
 When you do not know your family history or your inherited risk, genetic testing can be a useful one-time read.
 We do not push it.
 Many patients are reasonably cautious about adding genetic data to their record, and that is a fine position to hold.
 If you are curious, we will walk through which specific tests would actually change the plan, and which ones would not.

-We take the chapter we are given and write the rest of the book with you.
+We take the chapter that you're here to share, and write the rest of the book with you.

 Guidelines from the Clinic